musomusoov02/Managment_Studio/README.md

 Management Studio
 Description
-Management Studio is a project designed for managing databases.
-This application is developed using ADO.NET, allowing users to select options, and the program automatically generates and executes SQL queries.
+Management Studio is a project designed for managing PostgreSQL databases.
+This application is developed using ADO.NET, allowing users to select options, and based on your selected options, the program executes the corresponding PostgreSQL queries.
+The project is built using Asynchronous Programming (Async).

 Requirements
 .NET 8 or higher